 Using our Model to Predict Alzheimer’s Disease

 So far, we have used age prediction from brain scans as a pretext to introduce to you the fundamentals of machine learning.
 But estimating the physiological age of the brain could be useful to develop a better understanding of neurodegenerative diseases such as Alzheimer’s disease.
 As a final experiment, we applied our models on 489 subjects from the ADNI database.
-These subjects are split into two categories: normal control (269 subjects) and Alzheimer’s disease (220 subjects).
+We split these subjects into two categories: normal control (269 subjects) and Alzheimer’s disease (220 subjects).

 We downloaded the data, cleaned it, passed it through our preprocessing pipeline, and applied the trained linear regression and CNN models.
 Patients in this database were much older (averaging 75 years of age) than in the dataset we used for training (averaging 35 years of age), and as one would expect, our models consistently underestimate the age of healthy subjects.
 This failure highlights an important limitation of machine learning models.
-If they are not trained on a representative sample of the population, they may perform very badly on unseen subjects.
+The algorithms may perform very badly on unseen subjects if they are not trained on a representative sample of the population.
 This lack of transferability may be one of the most serious flaws of machine learning in healthcare.

 However, very interestingly, when plotting the distributions of the differences between the reported subject age and the brain age-predicted with the final algorithm (linear regression + CNN), we found an average difference of 6 years between patients with Alzheimer’s disease and healthy subjects.
 While the model never saw even 1 MRI from a subject with Alzheimer’s disease during training, the output of the model can distinguish subjects with Alzheimer’s disease with an ROC-AUC score of 76%.